odedstein/sgi-introduction-course/010_sparse_matrices/010_sparse_matrices.md

 This seems reasonable, and also the only way to store a matrix like `A`.
 After all, every entry has a different value, so we need to store every entry.

-But what when the matrix contains entries that are mostly the same, with only a few one different?
+But what about when the matrix contains entries that are mostly the same, with only a few one different?
 For such matrices it does not make sense to store every single value in memory.
 For very large matrix systems, it can even be impossible to store everything in